 5. Mirror: A mirror is perfect for exploration and discovery.
-Whether you mount a mirror at ground level on a wall (for side-lying viewing), prop up a soft-sided toy mirror during tummy time, or spend time chatting in front of the bathroom mirror, babies can’t get enough of staring at their own reflection.
+Whether you mount a mirror at ground level on a wall (for side-lying viewing), prop up a soft-sided toy mirror (we have this one) during tummy time, or spend time chatting in front of the bathroom mirror, babies can’t get enough of staring at their own reflection.

 6. Hanging patterns: After the second “leap” in a newborn’s development (typically around 8 weeks after the due date), babies are able to distinguish patterns around them, and are endlessly amused by them.

 Try using tissue paper like in this tutorial from Mama OT, as well as placing hard objects near the feet for them to push off of (a cookie sheet or your hands work great).

 I like having the mat there as it helps hold the cookie sheet up too.